awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.create-cluster.md

-# Step 2: Create a DAX Cluster Using the AWS Management Console<a name="DAX.create-cluster.console.create-cluster"></a>
+# Step 2: Create a DAX cluster using the AWS Management Console<a name="DAX.create-cluster.console.create-cluster"></a>

 Follow this procedure to create an Amazon DynamoDB Accelerator \(DAX\) cluster in your default Amazon VPC\.